 Within the bounds of experimental error, {\System}'s \texttt{XOM} implementation incurs no overhead beyond that of \texttt{PKK}.
-The fully-optimized shadow stack implementation (\texttt{pkk+} [1]\texttt{ss-} [1]\texttt{swo-} [1]\texttt{inline}), as expected, increases the overheads for macrobenchmarks, such a webservers and file-system workloads, that spend significant time in the kernel.
-The maximum overhead across all benchmarks and configurations is $38.51\%$; it occurs for the \texttt{Apache} webserver when both security defenses are enabled (\texttt{pkk+xom+ss-swo-inline}). \texttt{NGINX} is similar (maximum overhead of $37.14\%$).
+The fully-optimized shadow stack implementation (\texttt{pkk+} [1]\texttt{ss-} [1]\texttt{swo-} [1]\texttt{inline}), as expected, increases the overheads for macrobenchmarks, such as web servers and file-system workloads, that spend significant time in the kernel.
+The maximum overhead across all benchmarks and configurations is $38.51\%$; it occurs for the \texttt{Apache} web server when both security defenses are enabled (\texttt{pkk+xom+ss-swo-inline}). \texttt{NGINX} is similar (maximum overhead of $37.14\%$).